ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 capsule during registration, and then relies on shared state to map from the Context ID to the IP and port.

-The Context ID 0 was reserved by unextended connect-udp and is not used by this extension.
-Once an endpoint has ascertained that the peer supports this extension (see {{hdr}}), the endpoint MUST NOT send any datagrams with Context ID set to 0, and MUST silently drop any received datagrams with Context ID set to 0.

 ## The COMPRESSION_ASSIGN capsule {#capsule-assign}